-- a TGA-approved indication for the proposed drug different from that originally anticipated by the sponsor - the consideration by the previous PBAC meeting or the same PBAC meeting of another potentially competing drug that is a closer pharmacological analogue or is proposed to be listed for a similar therapeutic indication.
+- a TGA-approved indication for the proposed medicine different from that originally anticipated by the sponsor - the consideration by the previous PBAC meeting or the same PBAC meeting of another potentially competing medicine that is a closer pharmacological analogue or is proposed to be listed for a similar therapeutic indication.

-If there is an expectation that the latter circumstance might apply, it would be helpful to include a comparison against the potentially competing drug(s) as a supplement to the submission.
-As this situation usually requires an indirect comparison of two or more sets of randomised trials involving the superseded comparator as a common reference, it is helpful to confirm the comparative therapeutic effect of the proposed drug against the common reference as a step towards comparing the proposed drug with its main comparator.
+If there is an expectation that the latter circumstance might apply, it is helpful to include a comparison against the potentially competing medicine(s) as a supplement to the submission.
+As this situation usually requires an indirect comparison of two or more sets of randomised trials involving the superseded comparator as a common reference, it is helpful to confirm the comparative therapeutic effect of the proposed medicine against the common reference as a step towards comparing the proposed medicine with its main comparator.